Meus-Projetos-Pessoais/guide-vscode-cpp-development/README.md

-# OpenGL C++ development using VS Code and GCC
+# C++ development using VS Code and GCC

-In this repository, I share some of my knowledge regarding a completely IDE-free C++ software development environment, as well as useful libraries and tools regarding OpenGL C++ applications.
+In this repository, I share some of my knowledge regarding a completely IDE-free C++ software development environment.

-This "guide" (wouldn't actually call it a guide) was elaborated focusing on Microsoft Windows ecosystem, but one wouldn't expect many differences when setting the environment on both macOS or Linux-based OSes.
+This "guide" was elaborated focusing on Microsoft Windows ecosystem, but one wouldn't expect many differences when setting the environment on both macOS or Linux-based OSes.
 Should even be easier.

 ## Software you'll need